mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 The harder question is figuring out how many extra ports to buy beyond your current needs.
 This is going to vary a lot depending on your needs and your plans for growing your homelab in the next few years.

-You can buy additional switches later, but if you're buying an expensive switch, you'll want it to cover you for the next few years.
+You can buy additional switches later, but if you're buying an expensive switch, you don't want to have to just replace the entire thing in a couple years.
+And you don't want to lose another 1U of rack real estate to an additional switch when you could have bought a single switch with more ports.

-I set my minimum to be 2x my current networking hosts.
-I currently have eight wired networking devices, so I looked for switches with at least 16 ports.
+I searched for switches that had a minimum of 2x my current wired devices.
+I currently have eight devices with Ethernet ports, so I looked for switches with at least 16 ports.

 ### Candidates